fossasia/open-event-server/README.md

 When checking in code for models, please update migrations as well.

-##How to run tests for Open-Event Server?:
+## How to run tests for Open-Event Server ?

 For steps regarding how to run tests please refer to [How to run tests](docs/TESTS.md)

 ## Stack